AI ethics & governance

 The Algorithmic Assessment is a technical evaluation that helps identify and address potential risks and unintended consequences of AI systems across your business, to engender trust and build supportive systems around AI decision making.

-Use cases are first prioritised to ensure you are evaluating and remediating those that have the highest risk and impact.
+Use cases are first prioritized to ensure you are evaluating and remediating those that have the highest risk and impact.

 Once priorities are defined, they are evaluated through our Algorithmic Assessment, involving a series of qualitative and quantitative checks to support various stages of AI development.
 The assessment consists of four key steps: